ecoeyta/circles/README.md

 * `styleWrapper`  - whether or not to add inline styles to the wrapper element (defaults to true)
 * `styleText`	    - whether or not to add inline styles to the text (defaults to true)
 * `text`          - the text to display at the center of the graph (optional, the current "htmlified" value will be shown).
 If `null` or an empty string, no text will be displayed.
 It can also be a function: the returned value will be the displayed text like in the examples below:
+* `showPercentage`  - whether or not the value of the graph should be shown as a percentage or a fraction

 ```js
 // Example 1